What is sports massage?

 Within soft tissue therapy, there are also a number of different techniques that are utilised to manipulate, shift, move and coerce muscles into getting better, including

 - Muscle Energy Techniques (MET)

-If it’s a part of an ongoing injury you’re using it for, or if you would just like a good sports massage to help relieve aches and pains, get in touch today on 01582 761448 and book an appointment with Karen.
+If it’s a part of an ongoing injury you’re using it for, or if you would just like a good sports massage to help relieve aches and pains, get in touch on 01582 761448 and book an appointment with Karen or Charlotte.
 We’re based in Harpenden, and have clients from all over the county who have benefited from our expert sports massage in Hertfordshire.

 How are we ensuring that our practice is safe during the COVID-19 situation?

 According to current COVID-19 information and advice, Harpenden Physiotherapy are taking the following measures to protect all those visiting the clinic:

 - Screening all patients at the point of booking in line with Government guidelines.

 - Screening all patients, staff and visitors upon arrival into the clinic.

 - Providing all visitors access to alcohol-based hand sanitizer upon entry and exit.